Andrea Barraugh, Ed.D.

 Currently, as CEO of Math Transformations, she focuses all of her attention on positively impacting math teaching and learning across San Diego County schools and beyond.
 Dr. Barraugh’s foundations are rooted in 32 years of ongoing engagement with UC San Diego where she completed her bachelor, masters, and doctorate degrees.
 She has served as a teacher, as a math coach, in administrative roles, as an instructor of undergraduate and graduate courses in both the UC San Diego and University of San Diego’s Education Studies Departments, as a national and international math consultant, and as a featured speaker at local, national, and international conferences.
 Dr. Barraugh currently serves as advisor to the San Diego Math Network, the UC San Diego Math Project, and to the SDUSD’s Enhanced Math Project.
 Her passion lies in math education, teacher professional learning, and issues of educational equity.
 She studies the interaction of personal and contextual factors that interact to influence how teachers express mathematics instruction.
 Understanding these interactions as well as her extensive experience across all parts of education systems gives her insight to effectively work with teachers, administrators, and entire school systems in transformative ways.

-Dr. Barraugh has completed two academic publications: Counting on Context: An anchored approach to mathematical communication and problem solving and Situated Mathematics Instruction: The interaction of teacher knowledge, beliefs, and policy interpretation.
+Situated Mathematics Instruction: The interaction of teacher knowledge, beliefs, and policy interpretation.